- Utilities Department - Infrastructure

 - Conserve water and reuse wastewater sustainably

 - In negotiations with SNWA for sustainable wastewater reclamation.
-Options include building a pipeline to reuse treated water for irrigation at BC Golf Courses or a pipeline to Henderson Water Treatment facility to be treated and sent back to Lake Mead
+Options include building a pipeline to reuse treated water for irrigation at BC Golf Courses or return treated wastewater to Lake Mead via a recharge well.

 - Developing new landscape requirements for new development and guidance for parkway landscaping